Practitioners' Perspectives on a Differential Privacy Deployment Registry: Differential privacy deployment card

 \subsubsection{More information and sources}

-This section is optional, but recommended for all tiers.
-It includes public sources for the information described in the rest of the deployment card, if available.
+This section is optional, but recommended across tiers.
+It includes public sources for the information in the deployment card, if available.
 Sources might include papers or blog posts.
-If the data product is publicly available, a link should be included in this section.
+If the data product is publicly available, a link should be included.
 Finally, any miscellaneous notes about the deployment that do not fit into other sections may be included here.